I Can't Explain: Scorpions version

-Scorpions recorded their version of "I Can't Explain" for their 1989 compilation album Best of Rockers 'n' Ballads and the various artist compilation "Stairway to Heaven/Highway to Hell".
-The album featured bands that performed at the Moscow Music Peace Festival; an anti-drug & alcohol event, highlighting the related deaths of various famous musicians, such as the Who's Keith Moon, who died of a drug overdose.
+Scorpions recorded their version of "I Can't Explain" for their 1989 compilation album Best of Rockers 'n' Ballads and the various artist compilation Stairway to Heaven/Highway to Hell, the latter album featuring bands that performed at the Moscow Music Peace Festival, an anti-drug and alcohol event, highlighting the related deaths of various famous musicians, such as the Who's Keith Moon, who died of a drug overdose.

 The Scorpions version was released as single via Polydor Records, and reached No. 5 on the Mainstream Rock Tracks chart.
 They performed the song live during their 'Crazy World Tour'.

 Weekly charts

 David Bowie version

 David Bowie recorded a version of the song for his seventh studio album Pin Ups in 1973, along with another Who song, "Anyway, Anyhow, Anywhere."